catalint/package-json-info/README.md

 # GitHub Action to get info from package.json

-This action outputs a variables read from package.json.
+This action outputs variables read from package.json.

 ## Inputs